 The result?
 A huge win!

 Anyone who is anyone in social media knows that issuing a call to action is an important tool for spurring engagement.
-But you want to be sparing in how often you use it.
+But you want to use calls to action strategically and sparingly.
 That’s the only way you’ll preserve the usefulness of this tool.
 Remember the story of the little boy who cried wolf?
-Eventually, he became background noise, and was largely ignored, to his peril.
+Eventually, he became background noise and was largely ignored, to his peril.

 It all boils down to this: there’s an art to sharing content on social media networks.
 If you put time and care into your shares, you’ll see something amazing happen.
 You’ll begin to grow your following.